fbpx

 The Most Retirement-Friendly States For Military Veterans

-Over the past year, several states (Arizona, Indiana, Nebraska, North Carolina, Oklahoma, South Carolina, and Utah) have joined the list of those that do not tax military retirement pay.
-This brings the tax-free list to a total of 37 states.
+Over the past several years, many states have joined the list of those that do not tax military retirement pay.

 • Alabama